fleetdm/fleet/articles/fleetctl.md

 #### Changing permissions

-To change roles of a current user, log into the Fleet UI as an admin and navigate to **Settings > Users**.
+To change the role of a current user, log into the Fleet UI as an admin and navigate to Settings > Users.
-> Suggestion: To disable/enable a user's access to the UI (converting a regular user to an API-only user or vice versa), create a new user.
+> Suggestion: Create a new user to disable/enable a user's access to the UI (converting a regular user to an API-only user or vice versa).

 ### Switching users